Research Updated 9 min read

 The MARS 2 results challenge the assumption that surgical cytoreduction improves outcomes in mesothelioma.
 For decades, the mesothelioma community has debated the role of surgery, with some centers advocating aggressive surgical approaches while others have questioned whether the benefits outweigh the risks.

-MARS 2 studied extended pleurectomy decortication (EPD) specifically—not all surgical approaches.
+MARS 2 studied extended pleurectomy decortication (EPD) specifically.
+Not all surgical approaches.
 Some patients with very localized disease may still benefit from surgery.
 Decisions should be individualized based on disease extent, overall health, and patient preferences.
 Get a second opinion at a specialized center.

 Criticisms and Limitations